OthavioH/nature-care/README.md

 # nature_care

-Flutter app to help you to take care of your plants.
+Flutter app that helps you to take care of your plants.

 ## Getting Started